Auto Delay Repay for Key Smartcard

 You will be able to choose from electronica bank transfer (BACS), credit/debit card payment (Visa only), e-Voucher or PayPal.

 No, if you make a manual Delay Repay claim for a journey that we also identify as being delayed, any automatic claim will be cancelled and will not appear in your account.

 This service is only for journeys on Thameslink, Great Northern, Southern or Gatwick Express services.
 For delays with other operators you will need to claim with them directly, providing them with details of the relevant ticket(s) held on your Key Smartcard.

 As long as you make your journey using one ticket and touch in at your origin and out at your destination station then a claim can still be created if a delay is found.
 It is important that you do not touch out at the intermediate station, otherwise we will consider this as two separate journeys.
 Please note that in the case of a multi-leg journey, we will create a claim only if the connecting train leaves in line with the minimum connection times for that station. .

 If you do not think your claim is correct, you can either choose not to proceed with it and it will be cancelled, or if the delay length is incorrect, you can amend this and provide us with further information about your delayed journey.
 This will automatically be referred to a customer service Advisor for review.
 Alternatively you can just make a normal Delay Repay claim.
 Please note that referred claims will always take longer for us to process.

-The system uses the data that comes from your entry and exit taps at the station gateline or validator, so if you do not tap at either end of your journey, we have no way of calculating the duration of your journey.
+You may not receive an Auto Delay Repay claim.
+This is because we use the data that comes from your entry and exit taps at the station gateline or validator, so if you do not tap at either end of your journey, we have no way of calculating the duration of your journey.